 Locked and Alarmed

 If everyone is in the house, the pool should be locked up.
 That means that the pool fence and any doors or windows that lead to the pool area should be secured.
 For additional safety, any alarms that alert if someone unexpectedly gets outside should remain armed.
+Of all the pool safety tips for babysitters we’ve listed, this one should be taken the most seriously.
+Make sure the gate is locked.
+Then, make sure the alarms are armed.

 Beware of Floaties